 Ponce Bank’s Certificates of Deposit are a less flexible option than money market accounts but come with higher returns.
 Together with the SaveBetter platform, Ponce bank offers some exquisite, high-yield CD options, too.
 With these, the APY rates are based on the length term - the longer the term, the better the rates.
 When it comes to high-yield CDs, you have 5-month, 13-month and 48-month options.

-Lastly, the 2-year option allows for 0.45% APY as well, which is double the national average.
+Lastly, the 2-year option allows for 1.61% APY.
 While not as impressive as the previous offers, it allows for a set it and forget it mentality.
 Like all the other CDs, it is FDIC insured, requires $1 to open an account, and your deposit helps Ponce bank invest in the underserved communities.

 Should You Sign Up for Ponce Bank?